 Your list will grow as your programme goes along.
 For events people need to book onto, you should ask for email addresses to send out confirmations and event details.
-You then add these to your list (having offered a clear and easy opt out).
+You can then ask to add these to your list (and offer a clear and easy opt out).

-During non-bookable or drop-in events, take time to approach participants with a sign-up list and ask if they would like to know about future events via e-mail.
+During non-bookable or drop-in events, take time to approach participants with a sign-up list and ask if they would like to hear about future events via e-mail.

 You should also have a sign-up form on your web site and use social media to make people aware that they can join – post a link to the sign-up form.